ingolemo/python-lenses/docs/tutorial/optics.rst

 Prisms are often used in other languages to unwrap sum-types, but since python does not have native sum-types their use is more limited.
-Because there are no good examples of sum-types in the python standard library we will have to simulate them:
+Because there are no good examples of sum-types in the python standard library we will have to simulate them.

 On your birthday you can recieve two kinds of things; Presents and Cards.
 A present is a wrapper around some other type that represents